Weft

 Weft would like to be seen as a lone, mysterious bladesman and hunter.
 Unfortunately for him, his behaviour tends to earn him a reputation as a psychotic ditz.
 To preempt any grossly untrue rumours from spreading, Weft would like to assure everybody that he is not a kitty.

 Monks don't have real names.
 'Weft' is a noun, meaning the thread woven in between other ('warp') threads to make cloth.
-It has cultural connotations.
+It has cultural connotations, possibly including being "manipulable and unimaginative" [1].
 When Weft gives his name, he translates it into the listener's language.

-Within the order, Weft has a role described by him as "surveillance/assassination unit", nicknamed 'slasher'.
-Only a minority of monks is specialised thus.
-Weft is combat and assassination trained with emphasis on stealth attacks, and is proficient with many hand-to-hand weapons, a few projectile weapons and his bare hands.
+Within his order, Weft has a role described by him as "surveillance/assassination unit", nicknamed 'slasher'.
+His training includes stealth, spying, assassination and general combat with an emphasis on stealth attacks.
+He is proficient with many hand-to-hand weapons, a few projectile weapons and his bare hands.

 Weft is cloth-minded, which means that he thinks very oddly and understands string better than he understands anything else.
 He is talented and semi-trained in Offwhite City's major forms of textilework (tailoring, embroidery, decorative weaving and knit/crochet, all primarily using silks), but does not often use these skills in missions.